Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Application to All-hands Checkpointing into Bitcoin

-{\bf Checkpointing with non-interactive threshold Schnorr signature.} To sign the checkpoint transaction, we adopt the GJKR protocol\cite{GennaroJKR07}, which does not require a coordinator and is thus free of single-point of failures.
+{\bf Checkpointing with non-interactive threshold Schnorr signature.} At epoch $i$, the validators of epoch $i-1$ use their shared keys to sign the checkpointing Bitcoin transaction.
+Note that no matter how many nodes try to post the signed transaction to the Bitcoin, there will be only one transaction appearing on the chain.
+To sign this transaction, we adopt the GJKR protocol\cite{GennaroJKR07}, which does not require a coordinator and is thus free of single-point failures.
 The GJKR protocol involves a DKG as its subroutine for generating the nonce and follows a non-interactive phase where every signer can locally compute its signature share (or called a partial signature).
-GJKR was believed to be inadequate for large-scale deployment due its DKG subroutine, which however is no longer a bottleneck with our any-trust DKG.
-Since our DKG is key-expressable (cf. Def.\ref{def:ke} and \cite{GurkanJMMST21}), the static security of the resulting scheme direcly follows the recent result in \cite{Shoup23}.
-While there is no direct adaptive attack, we leave a fully analysis for adaptive security as a future study.
+GJKR was believed to be inadequate for large-scale deployment due to its DKG subroutine, which, however, is no longer a bottleneck with our any-trust DKG.
+Since our DKG is key-expressable (cf. Def.\ref{def:ke} and \cite{GurkanJMMST21}), the static security of the resulting scheme directly follows the recent result in \cite{Shoup23}.
+Note that despite recent advancements \cite{CritesKM23}, achieving adaptively secure and robust threshold Schnorr without using a coordinator remains a significant open problem.
+We leave it as future work to analyze the adaptive security of this scheme, namely GJKR with an oracle-aided algebraic simulatable DKG.

 \begin{small}

 \end{small}